 - Vacancy Risk: Single tenant properties are either 100% occupied or 0% occupied.
 So, if a tenant decides not to renew their lease, a property’s rental income could be reduced to $0 overnight.

-For those investors that are comfortable with the risk/return profile of a triple net leased investment, there are several ways to invest in commercial real estate.
+For those investors that are comfortable with the risk/return profile of a triple net leased investment opportunity, there are several ways to invest in commercial real estate.

 How to Invest in a Triple Net Leased Property